 The Council’s financial year runs from 1st April to 31st March.
 On-going accounts are kept throughout the year and are audited both internally and by an external auditing authority.
 The accounts are open to public scrutiny for a period of time each year.
-The Notice of the Period for the Exercise of Public Rights identifying this is displayed on notice boards as well as this website together with their Status, i.e. whether the external audit is complete or not.
+The Notice of the Period of Public Rights identifying this is displayed on notice boards as well as this website together with their Status, i.e. whether the external audit is complete or not.

 The “Transparency Code” [The Smaller Authorities (Transparency Requirements) (England) Regulations 2015] requires the on-line publication of Parish Council information which will provide taxpayers with a clear picture of the Council’s’ activities and increase democratic accountability.

 Under a new audit framework effective from April 2017 and in the interests of openness and transparency, Parish Councils with expenditure of less than £25,000 are required to publish information as set out in Part 2 of the Code.